haulwerkllc/haul-svc-notifications/ARCHITECTURE.md

 ### EventBridge Routing Rule

-A single EventBridge rule defined in central Terraform routes **all** `haul.*` events to the notifications orchestrator:
+A single EventBridge rule defined in central Terraform routes **all** `haul.*` events with `notify: true` to the notifications orchestrator:

 ```
 rule_name = "notifications-${var.env}"

+event_pattern = {
+  source = [{ prefix = "haul." }],
+  detail = {
+    notify = [true]
+  }
+}
 ```

-This rule uses a wildcard pattern to match all events with a `detail-type` starting with `haul.`.
+This rule filters events to only those that should trigger notifications.
+Producer services MUST include `notify: true` in the event detail when emitting notification-eligible events.
 No additional EventBridge rules are required when adding new event types — simply implement a resolver in the orchestrator.

 ---